-QNB is subject to risks relating to its information technology systems.
+QNB is subject to risks relating to its information technology systems

-QNB depends on its information technology systems to process a large number of transactions on an accurate and timely basis, and to store and process substantially all of QNB's business and operating data.
-The proper functioning of QNB's financial control, risk management, credit analysis and reporting, accounting, customer service and other information technology systems, as well as the communication networks between its branches and main data processing centres, are critical to QNB's business and ability to compete effectively.
-QNB's business activities would be materially disrupted if there is a partial or complete failure of any of these information technology systems or communications networks.
-Such failures can be caused by a variety of external factors, including natural disasters, extended utility failures and cyber attacks.
-The proper functioning of QNB's information technology systems also depends on accurate and reliable data and other system input, which are subject to human errors.
+QNB depends on its information technology ("IT") systems to process a large number of transactions on an accurate and timely basis, and to store and process substantially all of QNB's business and operating data.
+The proper functioning of QNB's financial control, risk management, credit analysis and reporting, accounting, customer service and other IT systems, as well as the communication networks between its branches and main data processing centres, are critical to QNB's business and ability to compete effectively.
+QNB's business activities would be materially disrupted if there is a partial or complete failure of any of these IT systems or communications networks.
+Such failures can be caused by a variety of external factors, including natural disasters, extended utility failures and cyber-attacks.
+The proper functioning of QNB's IT systems also depends on accurate and reliable data and other system input, which are subject to human errors.

 Any failure or delay in recording or processing QNB's transaction data could subject it to claims for losses and regulatory fines and penalties.
-QNB has implemented and tested detailed business continuity plans and processes as well as disaster recovery procedures, but there can be no assurance that these safeguards will be fully effective and any failure may have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
+QNB has implemented and tested detailed business continuity plans and processes as well as disaster recovery procedures, but there can be no assurance that these safeguards will be fully effective, and any failure may have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.

-QNB may not receive future support from the Government, or it may not receive future support that is commensurate with the support that it has received in the past.
+QNB may not receive future support from the Government, or it may not receive future support that is commensurate with the support that it has received in the past

-In light of the global economic crisis and its impact on the Qatari banking sector, the Government initiated several plans to support domestic banks and these banks (including QNB) have benefited from this support.
+In light of the 2008-2009 global financial crisis and its impact on the Qatari banking sector, the Government initiated several plans to support domestic banks, and these banks (including QNB) have benefited from this support.
 See "Business Description of the QNB Group-Competitive Strengths-Strong Qatari Government Support".
-Although the Government has supported the domestic banking industry (including QNB) during the recent global economic crisis, there can be no assurance that the Government will provide any additional support to the domestic banking industry (including QNB) in response to the global financial crisis or initiate support if another major economic disruption occurs in the future.
+Although the Government did support the domestic banking industry (including QNB) during the 2008-2009 global financial crisis, there can be no assurance that the Government will provide any additional support to the domestic banking industry (including QNB) if another major economic disruption occurs in the future.

-From time to time, QNB may be a defendant in various legal proceedings and may, from time to time, be subject to inspections by tax and other authorities.
+From time to time, QNB may be a defendant in various legal proceedings and may, from time to time, be subject to inspections by tax and other authorities

 QNB may, from time to time, be a defendant in legal proceedings incidental to its business activities.
-QNB has established a reserve for litigation and other contingent liabilities, which amounted to QR22.4 million (US\$6.2 million) as at 30 September 2013.
+QNB has established a reserve for litigation and other contingent liabilities, which amounted to QR43.9 million (U.S.\$12.1 million) as at 30 September 2017.
 QNB may also, from time to time, be subject to inspections by tax and other authorities.
 However, QNB is not able to predict the ultimate outcome of any of the claims currently pending against it or future claims or investigations that may be brought against it, which may be in excess of its existing reserves.
 Adverse outcomes in existing or future proceedings, claims or investigations could have an adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.